leanderseige/eurorackdiy/PSU.md

 # UNFINISHED WORK IN PROGRESS

+**WARNING!
+This device operates with high voltage.
+This is life-threateningly dangerous!
+This is a documentation.
+Not a manual.
+If you try to build a similar device, the entire risk is yours alone!
+If you do not feel 100% safe in handling high voltage, do not do it and buy a safe, industrially manufactured device.**

+If you find mistakes or suggestions for improvement, please don't hesitate and send them my way.

 # Circuit Diagram

 I chose this circuit as a basis for my power supply: https://syntherjack.net/modular-synth-power-supply/